aptech/docs/docs/tsmt/autoregfit.rst

            - LxL matrix, covariance matrix of *phi*.
          * - aro.vsig
            - scalar, variance of aro.sigsq (variance of the variance of white noise error).
+         * - aro.tsmtDesc
+           - An instance of the :class:`tsmtModelDesc` structure containing the following members:

+              .. include:: include/tsmtmodeldesc.rst

+         * - aro.sumStats
+           - An instance of the :class:`tsmtSummaryStats` structure containing the following members:

+              .. include:: include/tsmtsummarystats.rst
+         * - aro.ll
+           - Scalar, the model log-likelihood.
+         * - aro.aic
+           - Scalar, the model AIC.
+         * - aro.sbc
+           - Scalar, the model SBC.

    :rtype aro: struct